The Hitchin Fibration for Symmetric Pairs: The Regular Quotient

+\begin{prop} Recall we assume that $G$ satisfies the standard hypotheses of Section \ref{subsec: conditions on char}.
+Then the regular centralizer group scheme $I^{\reg}\rightarrow \fp^{\reg}$ is smooth. \end{prop}

-Note that for $(G,\theta)$ quasisplit in characteristic 0 this is proved for $I_{G^{\theta}}^\reg$ in \cite{garcia2021abelianization}.
-In Theorem 4.7 of \cite{leslie} this is generalized to the case where the characteristic is $p>2$ and $p$ is such that $I_G^{reg}\rightarrow \fg^{reg}$ (that is to say the regular centralizers for the adjoint action of $G$ on $\fg$) is smooth (see condition (C3) of \cite{riche2017kostant} for such conditions).
+Note that for $\theta$-quasisplit pairs $(G,\theta)$ in characteristic 0 this is proved for $I_{G^{\theta}}^\reg$ and $I_{N_G(K)}^\reg$ in \cite[Lemma 5 and Lemma 8]{gppn} adapting the ideas of \cite{donagi2002gerbe}.
+In Theorem 4.7 of \cite{leslie} this is generalized to the $\theta$-quasisplit case when the characteristic is $p>2$ and $p$ is such that the regular centralizer group scheme $I_G^{\reg}\rightarrow \fg^{\reg}$ for the adjoint action of $G$ on $\fg$ is smooth.
+This holds for example under condition (C3) of \cite{riche2017kostant}.